sitespeedio/coach/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Check that your change/fix has corresponding unit tests
 - [ ] Verify that the test works by running `npm test` and test linting by `npm run lint`
+- [ ] Squash commits so it looks sane

 ### Description
 Please describe your pull request and tell us the fix #